Racing Rivals

 What is Racing Rivals?

-- Show me ALL the races where I’ve raced driver X!
+• Show me ALL the races where I’ve raced that person (friend or foe!)

 Anything else?